dotoscat/dotoscar.log-content/content/sqrt_newton.md

     [4.547379188610648, 4.452797279736842, 4.643888148973929]

 The time for the recursive fuction is around 5.6 secs, and for the procedural function around 4.5 secs.
-The recusive function is 1.2 slower that the normal function
+The recusive function is 1.2 slower than the other function.

+And that's all, for the moment :)